Awards & Hall of Fame

 To enter or to nominate someone:

-- The Atlanta Press Club Impact Award –The winner of the APC Impact Award is a Georgian (not necessarily a journalist) who had a significant impact on the journalism profession in the previous calendar year and has furthered the mission of the APC, which is focused on fostering journalistic excellence and advancing the public’s understanding of a free press.
+The Atlanta Press Club Impact Award – The winner of the APC Impact Award is a Georgian (not necessarily a journalist) who had a significant impact on the journalism profession in the previous calendar year and has furthered the mission of the APC, which is focused on fostering journalistic excellence and advancing the public’s understanding of a free press.
 This entry must include a letter that demonstrates proof of impact/results.
 Members of the Atlanta Press Club board of directors are not eligible to win.